EndyLab/bionet-synthesis/documentation.md

 # Tutorial for using the OpenFoundry

-## Overall Workflow
+## Workflow Overview
-0. Generate a list of all of the sequences to be synthesized
-- [ ] Provide a template csv for adding new sequences
+1. Use the template.csv file as a guide to generate a csv in the `./src/` directory with the sequences that you would like to synthesize and clone.
-1. Optimize all of the sequences present using the optimization script
+2. Optimize all of the sequences present using `optimize.py`.
-2. When ready to order, fragment genes and send for sequencing
+3. When ready to order, run `fragment.py` to fragment the genes and append the desired overhangs and send out for synthesis.
-- [ ] Provide information about why we are fragmenting and what the options are
-3. When the plates come in run the location assignment script to parse the newly added plate maps and add locations to all of the fragments.
+4. When the plates come in, run `frag_location_assignment.py` to parse the newly added plate maps and add locations to all of the fragments.
 This will also determine which genes are now able to be built.
+5. Run `resuspend.py` on each synthesis plate that you would like to resuspend.
-4. When the necessary fragments arrive, run the build script
+6. When the necessary fragments arrive, use the `create_assembly_plan.py` script to generate an assembly protocol that coordinates the cloning across all available robots.
+7. Once the plan is created, run `assemble.py` on each of the robots, selecting the desired builds for each.
-5. Once the golden gate assemblies are made, place in the thermocycler and run the designated program
+8. After the assembly process is complete, place them in the thermocycler and run the designated program.
+9. Once the thermocycle is complete, run `transform.py`.
-6. Run the transformation protocol
+10. After the transformation run the `plating.py` script.
-7. Run the plating protocol
-8. Place plates in the 37C incubator overnight
+11. Place plates in the 37C incubator overnight.
-9. Retrieve the plates and photograph them within the image box
+12. Retrieve the plates and photograph them within the image box using `image_plates.py`.
-10. Fill up a 96 deep well plate with desired media and run the colony picking script
+13. Fill up a 96 deep well plate with desired media and execute. `colony_picking.py` to inoculate the well plate with the desired colonies.
-11. Place the deep well block in a plate shaker at 37C overnight
+14. Place the deep well block in a plate shaker at 37C overnight.
-12. Either run a 96 well miniprep or send the whole block out for sample preparation and sequencing
+15. Either run a 96 well miniprep or send the whole block out for sample preparation and sequencing.
-13. If using Sanger sequencing, use the reads to run sequence alignments against all of the corresponding target sequences and determine the outcomes of the cloning reactions
+16. If using Sanger sequencing, add the sequencing results to the corresponding build and use `seq_alignment.py` to generate sequence alignments of all the corresponding target sequences and determine the outcomes of the cloning reactions.

 ## General information for OpenTrons code
 - All scripts interacting with the OpenTrons share a similar process and ideology